 - The primary closed-process approach is to situate all closed processes in a classified space that is validated and under protocol control.

 - The second approach is the “grey space” implementation, where some of the mechanical and maintenance-intense components of process equipment are located in a non-classified space.

 - A third case is a less-used approach, where only sample port locations sit inside a clean vestibule space.

 - The final case is a completely closed system production, where classified cleanroom space is dramatically reduced by closure, lowering operation costs, maintenance and validation of this space.

 It is considered good engineering practice to design the main process stream to be as closed as possible during operation, as this naturally reduces contamination risk – but some products and processes are better suited for closed system design than others.

 With clinical or process development or smaller scale operations, it may be much easier and cost effective to place the entire process into a classified environment and allow for more open operations.
 In addition, upstream process operations, such as cell culture unit operations, are typically designed as axenic operations, where the culture is free from living organisms other than the host cell – thus requiring a closed-system design approach.

 Some process unit operations are difficult to keep fully closed.
 Certain forms of in-process sampling, column fractionation and solids additions from bulk containers are examples.

 Closed systems are critical to meeting GMP requirements.
-International regulatory authorities recognise the importance of this fundamental practice.
+International regulatory authorities recognize the importance of this fundamental practice.
 Though it is not necessary for all production systems to be designed around the closed-system concept, good engineering design practice encourages closed systems to protect the product, workers and the environment.
-Both authorities and pharma first-movers recognise that closed-system design is key to minimising risk, both in terms of facility capital cost and operational expenditures.
+Both authorities and pharma first-movers recognize that closed-system design is key to minimizing risk, both in terms of facility capital cost and operational expenditures.